 For example, some funds that screen for environmental concerns using the best in class method include Exxon.
 Exxon is not exactly known for a strong environmental record.
 However, they are considered by some to be more environmentally friendly than other big oil companies because of the amount of money they are putting into research on low-carbon alternative energies.
 True story.
 This high research and development spending sometimes leads to Exxon's inclusion in ESG investments using a “best in class” screen.

 Best in class screening

 Why is a best in class screen a positive change?
-Think of it this way, ESG doesn’t just reward companies doing well.
-ESG also incentivizes companies (even in traditionally high polluting industries) to make changes by investing in best in class companies.
+Think of it this way, ESG doesn’t just reward companies who are already doing well.
+ESG may also incentivize companies (even in traditionally high polluting industries) to make changes by investing in best in class companies.
 ESG shareholders can also work from within the existing system to make changes by voting their proxies in favor of ESG issues.

 (What is a proxy?
 Corporations typically put some matters up for vote to their shareholders.
 Shareholders sometimes put their own recommendations up for vote, as well.
 This gives shareholders more of a voice in the direction of the company- if you use your proxy vote well.)

 The “S” in ESG Investing